Home › Baby Names Directory › Tanner

 Tanner is an English occupational surname from Middle English tannere, denoting a person who processed animal hides into leather using tannin derived from tree bark.
 Occupational surnames became hereditary in England around the 12th century, and tanning was a significant trade.
 The name transferred to first-name use in the United States through the surname-as-given-name tradition.

 Tanner gained significant popularity as a given name in the United States from the 1980s through the 2000s, fitting within the American taste for rugged, outdoorsy surname names.
-It ranked in the U.S. top 100 boys' names at various points.
+It has appeared in the U.S. top boys' names at various points, though it currently ranks outside the top 500.
 Its two-syllable, -er ending fits a popular naming pattern alongside names like Cooper, Tucker, and Hunter.

 Variations